Digital Dev

 NGO Website Design and Development

 This project involved the redesign and development of the website for the youth center anyway e.V. following a new branding initiative.
-The goal was to translate the updated visual identity into a modern and accessible website while restructuring a large amount of existing content.
+The goal was to translate the updated visual identity into a modern, accessible website while restructuring a large amount of existing content.

 Additional interface elements such as countdowns were introduced to highlight upcoming events and help users plan participation.